electron/electron/docs/api/browser-window.md

 })
 ```

+### Page visibility

+The [Page Visibility API][page-visibility-api] works as follows:

+* On all platforms, the visibility state tracks whether the window is
+  hidden/minimized or not.
+* Additionally, on macOS, the visibility state also tracks the window
+  occlusion state.
+If the window is occluded (i.e. fully covered) by another
+  window, the visibility state will be `hidden`.
+On other platforms, the
+  visibility state will be `hidden` only when the window is minimized or
+  explicitly hidden with `win.hide()`.
+* If a `BrowserWindow` is created with `show: false`, the initial visibility
+  state will be `visible` despite the window actually being hidden.
+* If `backgroundThrottling` is disabled, the visibility state will remain
+  `visible` even if the window is minimized, occluded, or hidden.

+It is recommended that you pause expensive operations when the visibility
+state is `hidden` in order to minimize power consumption.

 ### Platform notices

 * On macOS modal windows will be displayed as sheets attached to the parent window.